 - Stomach Strengthening

-- Endurance Excercises
+- Endurance Exercises

 During heated competitions, it is extremely difficult to maintain mental focus when the grapplers are in a high state of emotional excitement, physical exhaustion and pain.
 Proper diligent training under the guidance of an able teacher will provide the development of mental focus.

-Meditation is also an integral part of Naban training to develop emotional control, mental concentration, breathing control, body relaxation, self discipline and inner spirit.
+Meditation is also an integral part of Naban training to develop emotional control, mental concentration, breathing control, body relaxation, self-discipline, and inner spirit.
 Mediation is practiced before and after every rigorous training to prepare the mind and body for competition.